Sponsor A Future Leader

 There can be few greater causes than training leaders for the church – equipping and training individuals who will emerge as resourceful, indigenous Christian leaders in their context.
 By sponsoring students, the national church is assured of a steady flow of pastors, evangelists, church planters and ministry leaders.
 Upon graduation students not only know their local culture but are able to minister for decades supported by their local church.

-It takes $165.00/month ($1980.00/year) to sponsor one student and our goal is to be sponsoring 150 students at our partner Bible colleges in Vietnam, Cuba, Columbia, Lebanon, Ukraine, Ghana, Philippines, Shi Lanka and Haiti.
+It takes $150.00/month ($1800.00/year) to sponsor one student and our goal is to be sponsoring 150 students at our partner Bible colleges in Vietnam, Cuba, Columbia, Lebanon, Ukraine, Ghana, Philippines, Sri Lanka and Haiti.
 Please prayerfully consider partnering with us by sponsoring one or more future leaders.
 Contact us for more information or make an online donation.

 Sponsorship funds make a major contribution to the operating expenses or needs of the whole college and are distributed carefully to avoid colleges becoming dependent on a single source of income.

 reSource is passionate about supporting this emerging generation of Christian leaders whose lives demonstrate vision, integrity and competence.
-These men and women long to preach and teach the redeeming love of Jesus, minister to widows and orphans, seek justice for their communities and become leaders in their nations – servant leaders like Nguyen Tuan Anh (below), Bachelor of Theology student at Hanoi Bible College in Vietnam.
+These men and women long to preach and teach the redeeming love of Jesus, minister to widows and orphans, seek justice for their communities and become leaders in their nations.

 **details removed to protect her from identification